 Stay one stride ahead, are you eligible to claim Gift Aid?

 For a charity to claim Gift Aid on your donation you must have paid enough UK income or Capital Gains Tax in the tax year

 The tax you pay must be equivalent to the amount of Gift Aid the charity will reclaim on your donation during that tax year

-Your donations must be no more than four times what you have paid in income tax in the current financial year
+Your donations must be no more than four times what you have paid in income or Capital Gains Tax in the current financial year

 You must tell the charities you support if you stop paying enough tax

 Don’t sprint to the end – you may be eligible to claim further relief